-The programmes can be divided into three main sectors, generally based on the source of radioactivity in the environment:
+The programmes can be divided into three main sectors largely on the basis of the origin of radioactivity in the environment:

-- Nuclear licensed sites discharging gaseous and liquid radioactive wastes - 2.
+- Nuclear sites discharging gaseous and liquid radioactive wastes - 2.
 Industrial and landfill sites - 3.
-Overseas accidents and regional monitoring
+Overseas accidents and regional monitoring that were discharged in liquid effluent can be detected in the marine environment in many parts of north-European waters and so the monitoring programmes (undertaken by the relevant agencies) for this site extend beyond national boundaries.

-2.1.1 Nuclear licensed sites
+2.1.1 Nuclear sites

-Nuclear licensed sites are the prime focus of the programmes as they have been responsible for the largest individual discharges of radioactive waste.
-Sampling and direct monitoring is conducted close to most of the sites shown in Figure 1.4 of the main text (except those which have a very low impact).
-At Sellafield, liquid discharges of some radionuclides can be detected in the marine environment in many parts of north-European waters.
+Nuclear sites are the prime focus of the programme as they have been responsible for the largest individual discharges of radioactive waste.
+Sampling and direct monitoring is conducted close to most of the sites shown in Figure 1.4 of the main text with the exception of any which have a very low impact.
+In the case of Sellafield, some radionuclides